Deicke and Millbrig bentonite layers: Effect on flora and fauna

 While these bentonite layers are massive and spread across most of the eastern United States there is no evidence found of an extinction event in the geologic record.
 Based on data taken by Huff et al. 1992 from graptolite, acritarch, chitinozoan, conodont, and shelly fossils, there was no irregular extinction event found.
 Having no extinction event in this case is odd due to the large size of the ash fall.

 Current research efforts

-Many scientist are currently working to see if this massive eruption caused a global cooling event.
+Many scientists are working to see if this massive eruption caused a global cooling event.
 Some scientists are working with conodonts from the rock units surrounding the bentonite layers to see if there is a shift in the rare-earth element concentrations.
-If there is a shift in the concentration of certain elements then that could potentially correlate to a shift from a tropical marine system to a cold marine system.
-Also sample localities could effect these concentrations so it is crucial that researchers gather samples from all over the country where the bentonite beds have been confirmed to be from the Deicke eruption.
+If there is a shift in the concentration of certain elements, then that could potentially correlate to a shift from a tropical marine system to a cold marine system.
+Also sample localities could affect these concentrations, so it is crucial that researchers gather samples from all over the country where the bentonite beds have been confirmed to be from the Deicke eruption.